sbt/sbt-native-packager/src/sphinx/formats/linux.rst

 Alter LinuxPackageMapping
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-First we alter the permissions for all ``LinuxPackageMapping`` s that match a specific criteria.
+To alter the permissions for all ``LinuxPackageMapping`` s that match a specific criteria:

 .. code-block:: scala